Kakap (boat): Role

-In Selangor coast, kakap is used as fishing boat, precisely under the name kakap Jeram.
-Jeram is the name of big fishing village in the Kuala Selangor district.
+In Selangor coast, the kakap is used as a fishing boat, under the name of kakap Jeram.
+Jeram is the name of a big fishing village in the Kuala Selangor district.
 Its name can be interpreted as "Jeram scouter".

-For piracy activities, kakap does not sail alone and often accompanies penjajap and is used as an observer in piracy activities.
-If merchant ships encountered this boat, a penjajap or lanong must be hiding around the waters.
-Kakap is also suitable to be used to go along the beach and sail to the river estuary.
-If attacked, kakap can land easily on the beach or riverbank to make it easier for the crew to escape to the mangrove or palm forest area while carrying the boat with them.
-Sea people use kakap which can contain 20 people used for piracy activities at sea.
+For piracy activities, the kakap does not sail alone but often accompanies a penjajap and is used as an observer in piracy activities.
+If a merchant ship encounters such a boat, a penjajap or lanong must be hiding in the nearby waters.
+A kakap is also suitable for going along the beach and sailing to the river estuary.
+If attacked, a kakap can land easily on the beach or river bank to make it easier for the crew to escape to the mangrove or palm forest area while carrying the boat with them.
+Sea people use a kakap that can contain 20 people for piracy activities at sea.